Frequently Asked Questions about Access

 Q: I am struggling in a class.
 What help is available?

 A: There are a number of resources available on campus.
 CSAS coordinates tutoring services for campus, and students may contact CSAS in order to find a tutor.
-CSAS also offers academic counseling to students.
-These are one-on-one meetings with trained staff members who work with students to improve study skills, time management, test-taking strategies, etc. Please visit the Academic Resources page on the Student Portal for links to other available assistance.
-Students may also find individual tutors by courses by logging in to WebCT.
+CSAS also offers academic success coaching to students.
+These are one-on-one meetings with trained staff members who work with students to improve study skills, time management, test-taking strategies, etc.

 Q: I am interested in attending the University of Tulsa, but would like to know more about services and accommodations available through CSAS before making my decision.
 How can I do this?